-I am a Computer Science M.Sc. student with research interests in knowledge representation and processing of formal content such as foundations, logics, type theories, and math.
+I am a Computer Science M.Sc. student (they/he) with research interests in knowledge representation and processing of formal content such as foundations, logics, type theories, and math.
 My advisors are Michael Kohlhase and Florian Rabe

 Master’s Thesis: developing a framework of meta-programming operators on formalizations (in theory and for the MMT system) that allows such operators to be easily specified, verified, and implemented.
 Operators translate specifications/theories/signatures over a logical framework to new ones.

 - Systematic Translation of Formalizations of Type Theory from Intrinsic to Extrinsic Style (joint work with Florian Rabe)

 T-models (=> automatic generation of, say, the theory of group homomorphisms from a specification

 T = Group); similarly translation of

 Cong(T) whose models are substructures and congruences on

 T-models (see joint work with Florian Rabe: Structure-Preserving Diagram Operators)

 T of arbitrary formal systems in LF to

 Logrel(T) that is an “interface specification” for proofs by logical relations over